Is it possible to be everywhere at the same time?

 The Clearest Indication of Success

-The greatest limiter on your pursuit of omnipresence is fear.
+The greatest limiter on your pursuit of marketing omnipresence is fear.
 Fear of being criticised, of looking stupid, of being exposed, of embarrassment and ridicule.

 It’s natural for people to seek compliments and avoid criticism.
 We’ve been hardwired to feel good when we receive compliments and feel bad when are criticised…